 A: While there is no “official” certification process, registering your business with the US Small Business Administration and self-certifying your firm will enable teaming partners to locate you as well as establish your qualification for Small Business Set-Aside contracts.

-A: The CCR is the Central Contractor Registry.
-CCR is the primary Government repository for contractor information required for the conduct of business with the Government.
+A: The System for Award Management (SAM) is the primary Government repository for contractor information required for the conduct of business with the Government.

 What is a DUNS number?

 A: DUNS is short for “Data Universal Numbering System”.
 This is a number assigned by Dun and Bradstreet, Inc. (D&B) to identify unique business entities.

 A: North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the US business economy.